A Combinatorial Approach to Nonlocality and Contextuality: Quantum models

 Quantum models are those probabilistic models which can arise in a world complying with the laws of quantum theory.
 Understanding the set of quantum models represents one approach for understanding the counterintuitive aspects of quantum theory: if one can find a simple physical or information-theoretic principle which characterizes the set of quantum models, one would have found an indirect explanation for why our world obeys the laws of quantum theory.

-In this section then we study how these models may be included in our formalism.We begin with the basic definitions of quantum models, then study quantum models on products, and conclude this section with an explanation of the Kochen-Specker theorem within our framework.
+In this section then we study how these models may be included in our formalism.We begin with the basic definitions of quantum models, then study quantum models on products, and conclude this section with an explanation of the Kochen--Specker theorem within our framework.